Djibouti at the 1984 Summer Olympics: Athletics

 All three of Djibouti's athletes that participated in the Olympics competed in the men's marathon.
 The marathon started at Santa Monica College and the finish line was on the track at the Los Angeles Memorial Coliseum.

 Djama Robleh was the flagbearer for Djibouti.
 He completed the marathon in two hours, eleven minutes and thirty-nine seconds finishing in eighth place.
 Since this was Djibouti's first Olympics, Robleh set Djibouti's Olympic Record for the marathon.
 Robleh finished before two of the three marathoners who were considered the best at the time, Toshihiko Seko and Alberto Salazar.In what was his sixth ever marathon, Ahmed Salah finished in 2:15:59 and achieved twentieth place.
-Salah won a bronze medal in the 1988 Olympics to become the only Djiboutan medalist in the Olympics.
+Salah won a bronze medal in the 1988 Olympics to become the only Djiboutian medalist in the Olympics.
 Omar Abdillahi Charmarke completed the marathon in two hours, nineteen minutes, and eleven seconds, finishing in thirty-second place.
 The medals in the event went to athletes from Portugal, Ireland, and Great Britain.